ZeroDumb/happy-frog/docs/usage.md

-# Happy Frog Usage Guide
+# 🐸 Happy Frog Usage Guide

-This guide explains how to use Happy Frog for educational cybersecurity purposes. **Remember: This tool is for authorized testing and education only.**
+Welcome to Happy Frog!
+This comprehensive guide will walk you through using Happy Frog for educational cybersecurity purposes. **Remember: This tool is for authorized testing and education only.**

-## ⚠️ Legal and Ethical Guidelines
+##  Legal and Ethical Guidelines

 Before using Happy Frog, you **MUST** understand and agree to these guidelines: